 As can be seen in Table 19, and as would be expected from an outcome that is measured cumulatively over the financial year, there is a clear pattern of increases month by month over the financial year.
-There is evidence that both the trial and COVID-19 periods were worse than the long-term average, with the percentage of business rates collected 1.9 percentage points lower than the long-term average during the COVID-19 period, and 0.6 percentage points lower than the long-term average during the trial.
+There is evidence of a significant worsening of the outcome both during COVID-19 and the trial period, with the percentage of business rates collected 1.9 percentage points lower than the long-term average during the COVID-19 period, and 0.6 percentage points lower than the long-term average during the trial.

-The council usually make comparisons for this outcome based on year-end performance than on month-to-month variations.
-The year-end data for this measure are as follows (data shown in Figure 12):
+As discussed above, the council were less interested in these month-by-month variations than in year-end performance for this outcome.
+The year end data for this measure are as follows (data shown in Figure 12):